Seizures Nursing Assignment Help

 5. Administer medications as prescribed.

 Anxiety related to fear of seizures and/or medication side effects The patient will verbalize understanding of seizure disorder and express a reduction in anxiety.
-1. Educate patient about epilepsy and management strategies.
+1. Educate patient about epilepsy and management strategies.2.
+Encourage patient to ask questions and express concerns.

 3. Encourage participation in support groups or therapy.